Robert H. Champion

 Deputy Director NASA Michoud Assembly Facility

-Mike Allen currently serves as the deputy director of the Michoud Assembly Facility (MAF) in New Orleans, Louisiana.
+Keith Brock is the Deputy Director of NASA's Michoud Assembly Facility in New Orleans.
 He is responsible for the day-to-day management of the multi-tenant manufacturing facility, where NASA's Space Launch System (SLS) and Orion spacecraft are being built.
-SLS, the world’s most powerful rocket, will carry astronauts in the Orion crew vehicle, science experiments and cargo on deep-space missions, including journeys to Mars.
+SLS, the world's most powerful rocket, will carry astronauts in the Orion crew vehicle, science experiments, and cargo on deep-space missions, including journeys to Mars.
 Michoud, a NASA-owned facility managed by the Marshall Space Flight Center in Huntsville, Alabama, is one of the world's largest manufacturing plants.

 Lionel Joseph Dutreix III